kemstevens/some_code_standards/README.md

 		import MySoftware.DirectoryName.PythonFileName

-Namespaces should match the directory path, so namespace "MySoftware::Foo" goes in directory MySoftware/Foo with include "MySoftware/Foo/Class.hpp".
+Namespaces should match the directory path, so classes in namespace MySoftware::Foo go in directory MySoftware/Foo/ and includes are done as "include "MySoftware/Foo/Class.hpp"".

 The first include in a cpp file should be the corresponding header file.

+### Include Guards

 For header files, it's cleaner to use: